uoelel/uoelel.github.io/content/analysis-checklist.md

 If, after talking to your supervisor, you are still unsure about any of these points, please [book an appointment](https://uoeling.github.io/support/) with Stefano.

 1. Can you clearly state, in simple language, what the **research question(s)** of your project is/are?
 1. **If you are testing a specific hypothesis**, did you formulate it so that it is a [**falsifiable statement**](falsifiable/)? **Note** that it is OK if you don't or cannot formulate a hypothesis!
+As long as you have one meaningful research question, you are all set.
 1. Have you clearly **defined the concepts/objects** of study in your research question and hypothesis?
 1. Have you operationalised the concepts/objects of study into **clearly measurable variables**?
 1. Which are your **outcome** (dependent) variable(s) and your **predictor** (independent) variable(s)?
 1. Your outcome variable(s) is of [**which type**](variable-types/)?
-1. **Which statistical model or test** will you use to answer your research question or test your research hypothesis?
+1. **Which statistical model or test** will you use to answer your research question or test your research hypothesis? **Note** that you should consider statistical modelling or testing *only* if you have attended a course on statistics/quantitative methods.
-1. Have you **specified and justified the minimal sample size** you would need to obtain the required estimate precision or statistical power?
+1. Have you **specified and justified the minimal sample size** you would need to obtain the required estimate precision or statistical power (if you will be doing statistical modelling or testing)?